kaist-cp/kecc-public/README.md

 `<fuzz-option>` can be `--print` or `--irgen`.
 It shall be the one used in [Run](#run).

-### How it reduces test case?
+### How does it reduces the test case?

-The script performs unguided test-case reduction using `creduce`: given a buggy program, it randomly reduces the program; check if the reduced program still fails on the test, and if so, replaces the given program with the reduced one; repeat until you get a small enough buggy program.
+The script performs unguided test-case reduction using `creduce`: given a buggy program, it randomly reduces the program;
+check if the reduced program still fails on the test, and if so, replaces the given program with the reduced one;
+repeat until you get a small enough buggy program.
 For more information, we refer to the [Creduce](https://embed.cs.utah.edu/creduce/) homepage.

-**[NOTICE]** The fuzzer supports Ubuntu 20.04 only.
+**[NOTICE]** The fuzzer only supports Ubuntu 20.04.
 It may work for other platforms, but if it doesn't, please run the fuzzer in Ubuntu 20.04.

 ## Running RISC-V Binaries